Recognition of the Informal Carer Status

 - Access to health and social support measures aimed at the person receiving care, promoting his/her autonomy, participation, life quality and good care, namely those that contribute to improving the life quality of the person concerned;

-- Assessment of the caregr’s life quality and burden, where appropriate;
+- Assessment of the carer’s life quality and burden, where appropriate;

 - Identification of relevant resources in the community for the situation under assessment;